y2labs-0sh/definex/README.md

 pallets/new-oracle

-you can customize your crypto price sources by "add_source".
+You can customize your crypto price sources by "add_source".

+And by default, DUSD(USDT) and BTC are provided.

 ## assets are based on pallets/generic-asset

-this is a modified version of frame/pallet-generic-asset.
+This is a modified version of frame/pallet-generic-asset.

-we need every asset dynamically created can be reserved with a lock on the balance. but the default frame/pallet-generic-asset implementation doesn't support that.
+We need every asset dynamically created can be reserved with a lock on the balance.
+But the default frame/pallet-generic-asset implementation doesn't support that. so we removed those complicated "\*\*Currency", and make all assets lockable with respective lock id design.

 ## JS types

+This is just for frontend developer

 ```javascript
 {